tushar-borole/angular-modular-seed/README.md

 ===================

-This is and seed with modular approach, which is created, thing the performance of application and easy development for the developer
+This is and seed with modular approach, which is created, thing the performance of application and easy development for the developer.
+Every functionality is deviced into seperate folders acting as thei own independent components.
+Seed was creted considering the speed of developers working on single project but different modules in project.

 [http://nisostech.com/angularjs-seed-project-a-modular-approach/](http://nisostech.com/angularjs-seed-project-a-modular-approach/)